‘Avengers: Endgame’ Star Paul Rudd’s Most Dangerous Mission Yet, Hosting ‘SNL’ Finale

 When Rudd asks Bennett for a pen, the comedian does not appear to have one.
 It’s up to SNL cast member Heidi Gardner to save the day, appearing with a marker for Rudd to use to accept his message.

-“We will be in touch,” says Bennett.
-When Gardner says to Rudd that she thought he was already hosting, the Avengers: Endgame star quipped that he felt Bennett needed to act out for some reason because he “needed” it.
-Gardner then leaves Rudd to his own devices when he continues to talk to her when she is looking for some quiet time during rehearsals.
+When Gardner says to Rudd that she thought he was already hosting, the Avengers: Endgame star quipped that he felt Bennett acted out for some reason because he “needed” it.
+Gardner then leaves Rudd to his own devices when he continues to talk to her when she is looking for some quiet time during lunch.

 Rudd is on a career high with the worldwide success of the finale of the Avengers movie series.
 He co-stars in the film alongside SNL head writer Colin Jost’s girlfriend Scarlett Johansson, Robert Downey Jr., Chris Evans, Mark Ruffalo, Chris Hemsworth, Jeremy Renner, Don Cheadle, Benedict Cumberbatch, Chadwick Boseman, Brie Larson, Tom Holland, Karen Gillan, Zoe Saldana, and Evangeline Lilly.

-Comic Book reported that the film details the series of events set in motion by Thanos that wiped out half the universe and fractured the Avengers ranks.
-His actions then propel the remaining Avengers to stand united for one final time in the stunning conclusion to Marvel Studios’ twenty-two films.
+Comic Book reported that the film details the series of events set in motion by Thanos that wiped out half the universe and fractured the Avengers’ ranks.
+His actions then propel the remaining Avengers to stand united for one final time in the stunning conclusion to Marvel Studios’ 22 films.

-Thus far, the worldwide gross of Avengers: Endgame is $2,508,890,353, according to Comic Book, making it the highest-grossing comic book film of all time ahead of Avengers: Infinity War, Marvel’s The Avengers and Avengers: Age of Ultron.
+Thus far, the worldwide gross of Avengers: Endgame is over $2.5 billion, according to Comic Book, making it the highest-grossing comic book film of all time, overtaking Avengers: Infinity War, Marvel’s The Avengers, and Avengers: Age of Ultron.

 Alongside Rudd, the musical guest on the series finale will be DJ Khaled.
 The show airs on May 18, effectively ending the show’s 44th season and 21st episode.